jellomarr/static_website/README.md

 ## Description

 This project is an example of a static website on AWS, using Terraform and S3.
 I have added all the required resources in main.tf, which included all the required S3 resources needed to display a static website, which is defined in "src/index.html".
+I have put the variables value in prod.tfvars, but feel free to change this around as needed.

 ## Getting Started